jaymbans/Personal_Portfolio/README.md

 # Personal Portfolio
 This portfolio has been created for recruitment purposes.

-Utilizing web design inspirations I have seen on the internet, I have tried to recreate the best pieces of my favorite websites.

-I was going for a more simple and sleek design that will get the job done.

-Avoiding too much complexity to deter website activity from becoming too cumbersome.
-Wanted to make a simplistic design with a few features here and there.
+To highlight the more recent independent projects I complete in my free time.
+Currently working as a Data Analyst, I have found a newly lit passion for website development.

+<a href='http://www.jordanmbanefo.com/'>My Website</a>